mullajg/JavaProjects/README.md

-# RecursiveFractal
+# Student Info
-The following java file uses recursion to create the famous Sieripinski's Triangle.
+The following java file asks the user for their student information and writes that information to a text file.